Frequently asked questions about the DRGA

 Applications for the grandparenting will open 29 August 2022.
 Please monitor this FAQs page and communication from your primary colleges for information as it becomes available.

 I currently hold a JCCA letter of satisfactory completion of training.
-Will I be granted any recognition of prior learning if I decide to transition to the Diploma of Rural Generalist Anaesthesia?
+Will I be granted any recognition of prior learning if I decide to transition?

-Holders of a JCCA letter of satisfactory completion of training will be eligible to apply to be awarded the Diploma of Rural Generalist Anaesthesia through the grandparenting process.
+Holders of a JCCA letter of satisfactory completion of training will be eligible for the grandparenting process.

 To be eligible to apply for grandparenting an applicant must: